sws2apps/sws2apps-docs/organized/docs/faq/features.md

 ## Can I import a congregation data from another apps?

-In our roadmap we have the import feature that will allow in import most of your congregation data from a few specific popular apps.
+In our roadmap, we have the import feature that will allow you to import most of your congregation data from a few specific popular apps.
 In the meantime, you can manually enter your congregation data into Organized.
 Stay updated!

 ## Does the app have a dark theme?